 One of the highlights of this tour was seeing rubber trees for the first time and learning about how rubber is extracted from them.
 Davin could not resist touching a mushy puck of sap and learned that it smells suspiciously of old vomit.
 It is also very difficult to wash off.

-The brownish-red fruit in the forth row down is called salak or snake fruit.
+The brownish-red fruit is called salak or snake fruit.
 I was pleased to discover these in our hotel’s lavishly stocked breakfast buffet on our first morning in Bangkok.
 The spiny outer shell houses a sweet and tart center that was again, not unlike lychee in terms of texture.
 I was surprised to learn at the farm that the fruit grows on a very spiny palm tree.
 I can’t imagine the difficulty in harvesting these in quantity.
 While standing underneath the trees we were instructed to look up where a very large and open tropical bee hive hung not far above our heads!
 I saw more and even larger hives like these a day later in Chiang Mai.

 The lumpy, orange melon is Momordica cochinchinensis or as it is commonly called in Thai, Fuk Kao.
 Yes, it is in fact pronounced as “f-ck cow,” an unfortunate Thai to English pronunciation if there ever was one.
 This joke was repeated several times on the trip and the joke started to feel as lame as Long Duk Dong in Sixteen Candles, but there you have it.